gurkanucar/iot-project/README.md

  I wrote a web socket using java spring boot (it depends to you - you can write with js or python).
  ####
  It is connecting to this websocket using one of the esp32's socket libraries.
+ ####
-Esp32's role is; receiving data from the socket and transmitting commands to the arduino uno who is is connected to the rx tx.
+ Esp32's role is; receiving data from the socket and transmitting commands to the arduino uno who is connected to the rx tx.
 And in addition, a data from arduino uno transmits it to our socket server.
  ####
  Arduino uno, on the other hand, performs the task of opening the relay and sending the value in the potentiometer to us, according to the incoming commands.
  ####